rickharris/bigscreen/README.md

   their list of "irrelevant" features and we can't really test the video API.

 You will need to have NPM & Node installed.
-All you need to do for setup is to run "npm install" and you're good to go.
+All you need to do for setup is to run `npm install` and you're good to go.